ArcGIS REST Services Directory

 View In: Map Viewer

-Service Description: This dataset contains US community water system service areas for over 44,000 water utilities.
+Service Description: This dataset contains US public water system service areas for over 44,000 community water systems and approximately 80,000 transient and non-transient non-community water systems

 Service ItemId: 80c6912ef14f46e480f5afd807767b4b